 Reducing the risk of dementia would help contain health care costs.
 It would reduce the emotional burden of care giving.
 And it would promote enhanced quality of later life.

 Moderate drinkers are at lower risk of dementia.
-However, either abstaining from alcohol or abusing it increases the risk.
+But either not drinking or drinking abuse increases the risk.
 To learn more, visit Drinking and Dementia, Alzheimer’s, & Memory Loss.

 Rheumatoid arthritis is an incurable inflammatory disease.
 It’s an autoimmune disorder.
 The body’s immune system attacks the victim’s own body instead of an infection.
 The reasons for this are not known.